oddstream/gosol/README.md

 # Minimal Polymorphic Solitaire in Go

-Towards a polymorphic solitaire engine in [Go](https://golang.org/)+[Ebiten](https://ebiten.org/), with help from [fogleman/gg](https://github.com/fogleman/gg), with game variants run by (user supplied) scripts.
+Towards a polymorphic solitaire engine in [Go](https://golang.org/)+[Ebiten](https://ebiten.org/), with help from [fogleman/gg](https://github.com/fogleman/gg) (both of which are highly recommended), with game variants run by (user supplied) scripts.

 ![Screenshot](https://github.com/oddstream/gomps5/blob/7152668f4b5053a1d438981e9d4564624616da6a/screenshots/Simple%20Simon.png)

 It's tested on Linux, Windows and in a web browser.

-There is a live playable WASM version [here](https://oddstream.games/gosol/gosol.html)
+You should be able to run it on Linux or Windows by cloning this repo and then `go run .` in the cloned directory.
+There is a live playable WASM version [here](https://oddstream.games/gosol/gosol.html) (sorry about the large initial download, I'm working on that).

 ## Variants